 Join Flat Rock Brook and Tenafly Nature Center for a full day of Bald Eagle watching.
 The search will take the group up the Hudson River corridor and across the New York border, with possible stops at Bear Mountain, Croton Point and George’s Point.
 Bring binoculars if you have them; if not we can loan you a pair.
 Please meet for carpooling at Tenafly Nature Center at 313 Hudson Avenue, Tenafly.
 Registration online or by mail is required

 . $15 members, $20 non-members.

 Tuesday, February 17- Friday, February 20; 9:00 a.m.- 3:30 p.m.

 Come and join our super camp staff for a great week out in the wilds of Flat Rock!
 We’ll explore all aspects of winter, complete cool, fun activities, and play really out of this world nature games.
 Space is limited, so gear up for some winter fun!
 Be sure to dress appropriately and bring your lunch and a snack!
 Registration online or by mail is required. $180 members, $200 non-members.

 Beat the Winter Blues Hike

 Time to get out of the house and get some fresh air!
 There’s a lot going on at Flat Rock in the winter time.
 We’ll look for animal tracks and signs to hopefully discover the first hints of spring.
-No need to register.
+Registration online or by mail is required.
 Free for members, $5 for non-members.